22cans/DynaMight/README.md

 var dbContext = new DynaMightDbContext(client, config);
 services.AddSingleton<IDynamoDBContext>(dbContext);
 ```
-If you need to provide the credentials to create the `AmazonDynamoDBClient`, please do that as normal.
+If you need to provide credentials to create the `AmazonDynamoDBClient`, please do so as usual.

-We recommend that you call the `LoadAndRegister` function during the registration, which will load all the classes and enums that have the `DynaMightCustomConverter` and register them.
+We recommend calling the `LoadAndRegister` function during registration, which loads all classes and enums marked with the `DynaMightCustomConverter` attribute and registers them.

 ```cs
 DynaMightCustomConverter.LoadAndRegister();
 ```

-### How to get all sessions from an user
+### Retrieving all sessions for a user

 ```cs
 public async Task<List<Session>> GetAllSessions(CancellationToken cancellationToken)